 - Serving as vehicles in liquid dosage forms

-- Used as co-solvents to improve solubility of poorly soluble drugs
+- Acting as co-solvents to improve solubility of poorly soluble drugs

 6. Lubricants